 Dušan leads digital accessibility policy and research programmes and coordinates partnerships for digital accessibility training and testbed activities.

 International Telecommunication Union (ITU).
 In 2020, he carried out a Europe-wide ICT accessibility assessment.
 The new ITU report ICT accessibility assessment for the Europe region that he developed for the ITU was launched in the course of Accessible Europe 2021 – the Regional Forum for Europe on “Accessible Europe: ICTs 4 ALL”, which has been jointly organised by the ITU and the European Commission since 2018.
 In 2019, he prepared a background paper on the Future of Accessible Audiovisual Media Services, TV and Video Programming (see video) for Accessible Europe 2019.

-Dušan is a founder of the Digital Society Forum, a Slovenian digital think-tank, which connects experts and leaders in addressing the challenges of today’s society.
-Additionally, it provides a platform for connecting stakeholders from advocacy, academia, and industry dedicated to accessibility that collaborate on creating a more inclusive digital society.
+Dušan has in-depth experience in technology and public policy.
+He is a founder of the Digitas Institute that connects experts and leaders in addressing the challenges of today’s society, and provides a platform for connecting stakeholders from advocacy, academia and industry dedicated to accessibility that collaborate on creating a more inclusive digital society.

-He served in senior positions in industry, and he was a member of supervisory boards in industry, and in non-governmental organisations.
+He served in senior positions in industry, and he was a member of supervisory boards in industry and in non-governmental organisations.
 He led digital transformation and corporate strategy projects aimed at organisational growth.
 He was also in charge of public policy and government affairs, leading cross-organisational teams.

 Dušan holds a diploma degree in electrical engineering from the University of Maribor, a master’s degree in electrical engineering and a doctorate degree in computer science, both from the University of Ljubljana (from the Faculty of Electrical Engineering and the Faculty of Computer and Information Science, respectively) following postgraduate research work in Slovenia and in the United Kingdom.